 His writing has appeared in Feminist Media Histories, World Records, Film Quarterly, American Literature, Canadian Journal of Film Studies, and many other journals and books.

 - Race, sexuality, and US popular culture

 Scheible’s research interests generally focus on intersections of aesthetics, politics, histories, and epistemologies of contemporary film and media.

 Recent writing explores work by filmmakers and artists such as Agnès Varda, VALIE EXPORT, Laura Poitras, Kevin Jerome Everson, Spike Lee, Miranda July, and Ryan Trecartin.

 He is open to supervising PhDs on various topics related to his research interests and engaged with current debates in the arts and humanities.

 For more details, please see his full research profile.

 Dr. Scheible covers a wide range of topics, media forms, genres, and critical perspectives across his teaching.
-At King’s he convenes or has convened: Contemporary American Cinema and Media; Film and New Media; Race, Cinema, and American Culture; Television Studies; Film History 1990 to the Present; and Media Aesthetics.
+At King’s he convenes or has convened modules on Contemporary American Cinema and Media; Film and New Media; Race, Cinema, and American Culture; Television Studies; Film History 1990 to the Present; and Media Aesthetics.

 Expertise and public engagement

-Scheible has given talks around the world, has been a featured guest on academic podcasts, and has been interviewed by more popular outlets including The Guardian and Wired.
+Scheible has given talks around the world, has been a featured guest on podcasts, and has been interviewed by venues including The Guardian and Wired.
 He is a founding editor of Media Fields Journal, an online, open-access journal featuring medium-length essays, audiovisual interviews, and creative work that explore intersections of media and space in each themed issue.